-MUEN 2136 Apache Indoor Percussion Theatre
+MUEN 2136 Apache Indoor Percussion Theatre (1-2) (1 credit)

 A competitive and non-competitive performing ensemble consisting of a wide variety of percussion instruments and color guard.
 The show contains elements of musical performance, marching drill, and theatrical expression.
 Must be a member of Apache Marching Band.
 Admission by audition.
 Spring only.